curvegrid/go-ethereum-wiki/Blockpool.md

-# Blockpool --  technical notes to the go-ethereum blockchain synchronisation module
+technical notes to the go-ethereum blockchain synchronisation module

 ## Intro